top of page

 Pros

-• Effective against some pesticides and chemicals that cause bad odours, and volatile organic compounds (VOCs)
+• Effective against some pesticides and chemicals that cause bad odors and volatile organic compounds (VOCs).

 Cons